So, someone wants to buy your product or service.

 It’s free to get set up with Pomelo Pay, which means it’s easy to trial the system and understand how it works before rolling it out for your business.

 We believe Pomelo Pay offers the best card machine to process payments - although ultimately it depends on your business needs.

 With Pomelo Pay, it’s incredibly easy to set-up an account.
 You don’t need to carry a mobile card payment machine with you and you have the opportunity to use QR codes, payment links and over twenty five payment methods when accepting payments.

 You may like: QR code payments: What they are and how to get started

 Pomelo Pay is best if you:

-Taking payments with your phone or mobile device is a great option for those businesses that take payments on the go, have multiple staff in multiple locations, offer click and collect.
+Taking payments with your phone or mobile device is a great option for those businesses that take payments on the go, have multiple staff in multiple locations and offer click and collect.
 Thanks to QR codes, hospitality is able to bounce back from and grow.

-And with Pomelo Pay you get additional perks such as insights on customer spending, a free online shop so diners can order from their phone.
+Also, with Pomelo Pay you get additional perks such as insights on customer spending and also a free online shop so diners can order from their phone.